edgio-docs/edgio-docs/guides/troubleshooting.md

 Troubleshoot your code to find and fix the error.

-###### Whitelisting Error
+###### Allowlist Error

-If the command succeeds and finishes quickly, it is probably a whitelisting error.
+If the command succeeds and finishes quickly, it is probably an allowlist error.
-Contact your operations team and ask them to whitelist the IP addresses in that are listed in “IP Whitelist” in [Network Configuration](/guides/production#section_network_configuration)
+Contact your operations team and ask them to add the IP addresses in “IP Whitelist” in [Network Configuration](/guides/production#section_network_configuration) to your server's IP allowlist.